ScarletDesigner/Big_Fibonacci_number/README.md

 # Big_Fibonacci_number
-Is able to find Fibonacci number bigger than 64 bit integer.
+Algorithm that is able to find Fibonacci number bigger than 64 bit integer because it adds strings instead of integers.